shiokuma000/portfolio/README-en.md

 - (Example: `git clone https://github.com/shiokuma000/portfolio.git your-folder-name`)

-2. Create folders
-- Create an `h2` folder on your desktop.
-- Place the DB files inside:
-  - `soloBear.my.db`
-  - `soloBear.trace.db`

-3. In Eclipse (or similar IDE), select the project
+2. In Eclipse (or similar IDE), select the project
 - → Right-click → "Run on Server"
 - Confirmed working (2025-11-14)

-4. Initial login credentials
+3. Initial login credentials
 - ID: test
 - Password: test
 ※ Security is not guaranteed.
 Use for development and testing purposes only.

-5. Future plans
-- Plan to migrate to Maven so that the app can connect without these files.

 ---